Customer Loyalty & Rewards

 3) Tiered Loyalty Programmes

 A tiered loyalty programme works similar to earn and burn in that customers earn points in both.
 The main difference here is customers don’t start on an even footing.
-Where a points-based programme typically yields points fairly, a tiered loyalty programme promotes higher value purchases in return for more valuable perks.
+A points-based programme gives points fairly, while tiered loyalty programmes encourages more valuable purchases for better perks.
+However, points can be combined with tiered programmes.
+The more points you earn, the higher tier you can reach.

-Another great example of a tiered loyalty programme is the status-based benefits on offer at The Nordy Club.
+Another great example of a tiered loyalty programme (with points) is the status-based benefits on offer at The Nordy Club.

 Does it work well in your industry?

-Typically, tiered rewards are used by companies whose customers spend more but purchase infrequently.
+Companies that have customers who spend more but purchase infrequently typically use tiered rewards.
 For example, the automotive industry offers programmes that incentivise drivers to accessorise their cars.
 Similarly, the hospitality and travel sectors offer customers opportunities to earn and redeem points when they book holidays.
-High quality brands with more expensive products often use tier-based loyalty programmes too.
+High quality brands with more expensive products often use tier-based loyalty programmes too to offer complementary, free products.

 Does it align with your goals?